Logical Unit Storage Overview

 Click for more information about the LIST command.

-Note that Fabric uses the Cassandra DB as a default application management database.
+Note that Fabric uses the Cassandra DB as a default system management database.
 Therefore, changing the LU Storage from Cassandra DB to one of the above storage types doesn't replace the Fabric need for other persistent storage.

 Logical Unit Storage Overview

-Below are described the additional storage types supported by Fabric.
+The below descriptions relate to additional storage types supported by Fabric.

 Storage Types